lelylan/device-directive-ng/README.md

 ### What is Lelylan

-[Lelylan](http://lelylan.com) makes it easy for developers to monitor and control all devices in your house providing a simple and consistent REST API.
+[Lelylan](http://lelylan.com) makes it easy for developers to monitor and control all devices in your house providing a simple, open and consistent REST API.

 ### What is a Device